 Martin E. Karlinsky, Esq.

-Mr. Karlinsky is a seasoned trial lawyer with over 160 jury and bench trials, arbitrations, and argued appeals, and regularly teaches trial advocacy to both law students and his peers.
-A graduate of New York University and the University of San Francisco School of Law, where he was Managing Editor of the Moot Court Board and a full-time extern clerk to Hon.
-William H. Orrick, Jr., U.S. District Court, Northern District of California (see full CV), Mr. Karlinsky has practiced in some of New York’s best-known law firms.
+Mr. Karlinsky is also a seasoned trial lawyer with over 160 jury and bench trials, arbitrations, and argued appeals, and regularly teaches trial advocacy to both law students and his peers.
+A graduate of New York University and the University of San Francisco School of Law, where he was Managing Editor of the Moot Court Board and a full-time extern clerk to the Hon.
+William H. Orrick, Jr., Judge, U.S. District Court, Northern District of California, Mr. Karlinsky has practiced in some of New York’s best-known law firms.
 He spent his associate years at Shea & Gould, then one of the leading business litigation firms in the country.
-In 1982, Mr. Karlinsky founded Camhy Karlinsky & Stein LLP, which ultimately grew to 60 lawyers, and served as its managing partner until 2000.
-He was a partner at Rosenman & Colin LLP and its successor firm Katten Muchin Rosenman LLP until February 2009, when he joined the New York office of Michigan-based Butzel Long.
+In 1982, Mr. Karlinsky and William L. Scheffler founded Camhy Karlinsky & Stein LLP, which ultimately grew to 60 lawyers.
+He served as its managing partner until 2000, was a partner at Rosenman & Colin LLP and its successor firm Katten Muchin Rosenman LLP until February 2009, and joined the New York office of Michigan-based Butzel Long, P.C., where he served as managing partner of the office during 2009-10 and was a shareholder, until his departure in July 2012.

-American Bar Association – Section of Litigation Federal Bar Council New York State Bar Association
+American Bar Association – Section of Litigation; Federal Bar Council, Public Service Committee; New York State Bar Association, Commercial and Federal Litigation Committee.

 Rankings and Recognitions